 There’s also a small exhibition space about Madame Tussaud herself, a taxi ride (a bit like a ghost train) that takes you on a quick tour of the history of London, and a 4D movie featuring Marvel superheroes (meaning you have 3D effects on screen plus rumbling seats, smoke effects and light sprays of water!).

 So I had a lot of fun, and took loads of photos as you can imagine.
-On my Instagram you can see me posing with my favourite waxworks here and here (I’m glad I finally got to post with the Freddie Mercury model I saw in the Queen shop!), along with many other photos here, here, here, here & here.
-You can also see a selection of East London Vision’s photos on their Facebook page.
+On my Instagram you can see me posing with my favourite waxworks here and here (I’m glad I finally got to pose with the Freddie Mercury model I saw in the Queen shop!), along with many other photos here, here, here, here & here.

 It was difficult to identify the models I wasn’t familiar with though.
 They’ve made the plaques about each waxwork as unobtrusive as possible, as they’re a very similar colour to the walls in many cases, they’re not always immediately adjacent to the waxworks, and the print on them is very small and poorly contrasted.
 Each of us in the group had a fully sighted volunteer with us for this visit, and even my volunteer – the wonderful Simon, who was very friendly and extremely helpful throughout the day – struggled to find and read them sometimes.